tsofia-git/Exercise-Varonis-New/README.md

 ### 4. Device-Based Access Control
 #### Impact:
-This type of access control affects users and repositories by adding layer of security that ensures access is only granted from approved devices.
-By authenticating users based on their devices
+This type of access control affects users and repositories by adding a layer of security that ensures the access is only granted from approved devices, by authenticating users based on their devices
 #### Automated Detection and Fix:
 Implementation of solutions that monitor and analyze information about the device during authentication attempts.
 If a user tries to access from an unrecognized or authorized device, you can activate automatic alerts, request additional authentication steps, or block access until the user's identity is verified.
 In addition, organizations can implement device management tools that integrate with access control systems to effectively enforce device-based restrictions.
 #### NIST Compliance Category:
 Access Control.

-### 5. Contingency Planning - Regularly scheduled repository backups to a secure offsite location
+### 5. Contingency planning - permanent backups of a repository to a secure off-site location
-#### Impact:
+#### Effect:
 Ensures data integrity and availability in the event of data loss or system failure.
-#### Automated Detection and Fix:
+#### Automatic detection and repair:
-Utilize automated backup monitoring tools to verify backup schedules and data transfer to offsite locations.
-Automatically trigger backup processes if scheduled backups are missed.
+Using automated backup monitoring tools to verify backup schedules and transfer data to offsite locations. and automatic activation of backup processes if scheduled backups are missed.
 #### NIST Compliance Category:
-Contingency Planning.
+contingency planning.